Best 20 Places To Visit Near Guruvayur For Nature, Culture & Adventure

 Photo: Mohamed Rizwan Rasheed / Wikimedia Commons

-Chavakkad Beach, located 5 km away among places to visit near Guruvayur, is a real gem.
+Chavakkad Beach, among places to visit near Guruvayur, is a real gem.
 Its golden sands and calm waters make it perfect for a peaceful coastal getaway.
 You can simply lie back and relax on the beach, feeling the warm sand between your toes.
 The delicious local seafood at the nearby eateries will definitely satisfy your taste buds.
 Chavakkad Beach is famous for its stunning sunset views over the Arabian Sea.
 It’s a truly magical experience to watch the sky turn into a canvas of vibrant colours as the sun dips below the horizon.

 Suggested Read: Explore The Amazing Beaches Near Guruvayur For A Serene Experience